MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 ---

-# Practice data import and exploration on Apache Spark
+# How to use RevoScaleR with Spark

 ## Overview